 The Model 3 took Tesla’s design language in a new, more mature direction.
-It stands out with a grille-less front end, a low hood made possible because it doesn’t have a gasoline-burning engine, and swept-back LED headlights.
+It stands out with a grille-less front end, a Porsche 911-like low hood made possible because it doesn’t have a gasoline-burning engine, and swept-back LED headlights.
 Stylists made it as aerodynamic as possible to increase its driving range, which explains why it has an almost fastback-like roof line that flows into a trunk lid with an integrated spoiler.
 Sharp lights that stretch into the quarter panels emphasize the car’s width, while the use of chrome trim adds a touch of elegance to the overall design.

-The Model Y clearly follows the path blazed by the Model 3 from the tip of the front bumper to the base of the windshield.
+The Model Y follows the path blazed by the Model 3 from the tip of the front bumper to the base of the windshield.
 It wears the same low hood and elongated headlights as its sedan counterpart.
 Beyond that, designers looked at the Model X for inspiration.
 The Y’s long, sloping roof line echoes the X, as does the shape of its angular taillights.
 Above all, it’s instantly recognizable as a member of the Tesla family without being a carbon copy of another car.
 Both cars have a 0.23 drag coefficient, but the company has largely avoided the Russian doll approach to styling.

 Interior and tech

-Tesla puts an immense emphasis on technology when it designs an interior.
+Tesla puts a big emphasis on technology when it designs an interior.
 The Model 3 embodies this approach with a 15.0-inch screen that looks like a super-sized iPad.
 Positioned on the dashboard, it displays the car’s infotainment system, and it bundles a long list of functions in order to replace nearly every stalk, button, and dial commonly found inside the car.
 Do you want to adjust the mirrors?
 There’s a menu in the infotainment system for that.
 Are you trying to adjust the climate control?
 Poke the screen a few times to set the temperature, and even move the air vents.

 The Model Y uses the exact same 15.0-inch screen as the Model 3 to display the same infotainment system, and its interior shows a similarly high level of minimalism.
 However, it’s considerably more spacious thanks to its taller roof line.
 It can seat up to seven passengers when buyers tick the seven-seater box on the list of extra-cost options, and its total trunk space checks in at 66 cubic feet.
 In comparison, the Model 3 is strictly a five-seater, and its cargo capacity stands at approximately 15 cubic feet.

 Both the Model 3 and the Model Y are optionally available with Autopilot.
 It’s a semi-autonomous technology that adds eight cameras, 12 ultrasonic sensors, and a forward radar that work together to allow the car to change lanes, read speed limit signs, navigate freeway off-ramps, brake if it detects a collision is imminent, and park itself.
 Drivers need to remain alert at all times; Autopilot doesn’t turn either vehicle into a fully self-driving car.
-Tesla is working on one, but it’s not ready yet.

 You can get all-wheel drive if you’ve got an extra $9,000 in your pocket.
-Range goes up to a more usable 322 miles, though the 3’s base price also goes up to true luxury car territory — and within a stone’s throw of a used Model S. The bigger battery pack reduces the 3’s zero-to-60-mph time to 4.4 seconds.
+Range goes up to a more usable 322 miles, though the 3’s base price also goes up to true luxury car territory — and within a stone’s throw of a used Model S. The bigger battery pack reduces the 3’s zero-to-60mph time to 4.4 seconds.
 Finally, the Performance model’s maximum driving range remains pegged at 322 miles but it puts a bigger focus on — you guessed it — performance.
-Expect to hit 60 mph in 3.2 seconds, which is seriously quick, and reach 162 mph if you plan on visiting your local race track.
+Expect to hit 60mph in 3.2 seconds, which is seriously quick, and reach 162mph if you plan on visiting your local race track.